xizon/uix-kit/README.md

 <a href="https://uiux.cc/uix-kit" target="_blank"><img src="https://github.com/xizon/uix-kit/blob/master/_screenshots/cover.jpg" width="300" height="300"></a>

+## How do I enable local testing?

+Firefox (and IE?) natively support local XHR, so -prefix-free will work fine locally with them.

+To enable local XHR for **Chrome**, you need to run it with the flag `--allow-file-access-from-files`.

+To enable local XHR for **Opera**, you have to go to [opera:config#UserPrefs|AllowFileXMLHttpRequest](opera:config#UserPrefs|AllowFileXMLHttpRequest), check that option and Save.

 ## Installation

 Use NPM `npm install uix-kit`.
 For nodejs you have to install some dependencies.